neoprez/ToySimulator/README.md

 	* Temperature drifts globally

 ##Errors and anomalies
-- Check for abrupt changes
+- Abrupt changes (added)
 - Large deviation
-- Unusually low variance
+- Unusually low variance (change in result from predicted value)
-- Deviation from neighboors
+- Deviation from neighbors (variance in result from neigbors)
-- Drift towards a particular value (0 or something else)
+- Drift towards a particular value (0 or something else) (change over time in unforeseen ways)
 - increasingly mean difference

 ##Ways of representing anomalies